grahamcrowe77/autotools-neptune/README.md

-This repo contains the history of the development of a trivial program that demonstrates how to use Autotools for an Erlang project making use of Autotools built in portability features.
+This repo contains a trivial Erlang project using Autotools and its built in portability features.

 This git repo is inspired by:
 **Autotools 2nd Edition**